xAGI-labs/FitDiT/README.md

 [![Star History Chart](https://api.star-history.com/svg?repos=BoyuanJiang/FitDiT&type=Date)](https://star-history.com/#BoyuanJiang/FitDiT&Date)

 ## Contact
 This model can only be used **for non-commercial use**.
-If you want to use it for commercial use or expect better results, please contact me at byronjiang@tencent.com
+For commercial use, please visit [Tencent Cloud](https://cloud.tencent.com/document/product/1668/108532) for support.

 ## Citation